This Man Held Bank Employees Hostage at Gunpoint to Get His Own Money Back

 Can you unfreeze a frozen bank account?

-Yes, it’s possible to get a court order to unfreeze bank account.
+Yes, it’s possible to get a court order to unfreeze your bank account.

 How do I fix a frozen bank account?